NBPub/BeatLog/docs/Installation/NullConnectionPool.md

 ***psycogp3** [ConnectionPool](https://www.psycopg.org/psycopg3/docs/advanced/pool.html#connection-pools) vs. [NullConnectionPool](https://www.psycopg.org/psycopg3/docs/advanced/pool.html#null-connection-pools)*

-BeatLog alpha-0.1.3 and prior had alternate versions using a NullConnectionPool, due to early issues implementing the ConnectionPool.
+BeatLog [alpha-0.1.3](https://github.com/NBPub/BeatLog/releases/tag/alpha-0.1.3) and prior had alternate versions using a NullConnectionPool, due to early issues implementing the ConnectionPool.
 These issues have been resolved, and alternative versions of BeatLog utilizing a NullConnectionPool will not be provided.
+This page shows the previous changes used for the alternate versions.

 ## Code